-Duilt and Natura Built and Natural Heritage (SA Objective 3) Scenario 1b ×× Nature of effects Sensitivity of receptors Hallaton is in a Conservation Area and contains 64 listed buildings and a Grade I Listed Church of St Michael and All Angels.
+Built and Natura Built and Natural Heritage (SA Objective 3) The mage (art deliceate b) Scenario 1b ×× Nature of effects There would be no different effects for scenarios 1a and 1b as these are only differentiated on the basis of the provision of employment land in Ki references to Scenario 1 below cover both sub-options Development could affect the character of the built and natural environment, by altering the scale and form of the settlement. bworth.
+Therefore Sensitivity of receptors Hallaton is in a Conservation Area and contains 64 listed buildings and a Grade I Listed Church of St Michael and All Angels.
 There are also two Scheduled Monuments, the Hallaton motte and bailey castle (outside village) and the Butler Cross, 150m east of the Church.
 The area is largely rural in nature and the urban form is small scale, low density with a unique character that could be affected by significant development.
 An aim of the Parish Plan is maintenance of the distinctive character of the village in regard to all future development propositions.
 Likelihood of effects Effects could be mitigated through application of plan policies on design.
-However, at higher levels of development, there will be the scale of the settlement that will alter its character.
+However, at higher levels of development, there will be an inevitable change in the scale of the settlement that will alter its character.
 It would be likely that development would need to take place on more than one site under this growth scenario.
-Therefore, the e of the settlement would be more pronounced.
-All but one of the sites identified in the SHLAA fall within the Conservation Area, it is therefore possible that the character of the to significantly altered. ffects on the chara - Significance Housing is low density in Hallaton and if substantial development occurred it could alter the character in this location.
+Therefore, the effects on the character of the settlement would be more pronounced.
+All but one of the sites identified in the SHLAA fall within the Conservation Area, it is therefore possible that the character of the town could be significantly altered.
+Significance Housing is low density in Hallaton and if substantial development occurred it could alter the character in this location.
 The scale of growth proposed would require development within the Conservation Area, or at an urban edge site that could have negative effects upon landscape character.
-Overall, a moderate negative effect is predicted.ficanceRecommendation - Development in Hallaton ought to be low density and carefully designed to ensure that it is in keeping with the scale and character of the settlement.
-The Conservation Area (CA), Scheduled Monuments and number of listed buildings would need to be respected.Reducing the scale of growth by 5-10 dwellings would allow for lower density development on certain sites and/or reduce the need to develop on multiple sites.
+Overall, a moderate negative effect is predicted.
+Recommendation - Development in Hallaton ought to be low density and carefully designed to ensure that it is in keeping with the scale and character of the settlement.
+The Conservation Area (CA), Scheduled Monuments and number of listed buildings would need to be respected.
+Reducing the scale of growth by 5-10 dwellings would allow for lower density development on certain sites and/or reduce the need to develop on multiple sites.
 This could potentially lower any adverse effects on character.